Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 The most commonly used (and safest in the postpartum period) include:

-- Selenium - Selenium is required in many enzymes in the body including those which help promote thyroid hormone creation.
-Selenium deficiency has been implicated in the pathogenesis of Hashimoto's thyroiditis and supplementing with selenium has been shown to reduce antibodies in women with postpartum thyroiditis.
+- Selenium – Selenium is required in many enzymes in the body including those which help promote thyroid hormone creation.
+Selenium deficiency has been implicated in the pathogenesis (7) of Hashimoto’s thyroiditis and supplementing with selenium has been shown to reduce antibodies in women with postpartum thyroiditis (8).
 It has also been shown, in these studies, to reduce thyroid inflammation (both things you want!).
 Taking selenium may also reduce the risk that you will develop permanent hypothyroidism.

-- Fish oil - Fish oil is added to this list because of its special properties in reducing inflammation in autoimmune disease.
+- Fish oil – Fish oil is added to this list because of its special properties in reducing inflammation in autoimmune diseases (11).
 Fish oil can help calm down the body by normalizing the ratio of omega fatty acids.
 It also has special properties which may help promote normal fat metabolism.

 Supplements provide an added boost for your body to get the nutrients it needs, especially those which may be difficult to get from foods alone.